This lesson is also available as an independent activity for students:

 Note: students should be careful not to select a starting point for the rover on a game-ending hazard.
 They should also not start the rover behind an impassable hazard.
 Students may need to adjust the speed of the rover or change the total time for the game depending on how far from the science targets the rover will be when the game begins.

 Mission planners can calculate an area in which a rover will land, but there is still a level of uncertainty about the exact location where the rover will land within that area.
-Students can create code will create a starting point for the rover at a random location within a landing area.
+Students can create code that will create a starting point for the rover at a random location within a landing area.

 - Instead of entering coordinates into go to x:__ y:__ students can drag the pick random__ to__ into the x and y coordinate spaces.
 Allow students to explore what happens when different values are entered into each field.
 Entering -240 to 240 for x and -180 to 180 for y allows the rover to start at any location on the backdrop, including on potential hazards that have been programmed into the game.
 Choose a smaller range to limit the possible starting points for the rover.